busstoptaktik/geodesy/comments/000-comment.md

 Note, however, that contrary to PROJ, when we instantiate an operator in RG, we do not actually get an `Operator` object back, but just a handle to an `Operator`, living its entire life embedded inside the `Context`.
 And while the `Context` is mutable, the `Operator`, once created, is *immutable*.

-This makes `Operator`s thread-sharable, so the `Context` will eventually (although not yet fully implemented), be able to automatically parallelize large transformation jobs, eliminating some of the need for separate thread handling at the application program level.
+This makes `Operator`s thread-sharable, so the `Context` will eventually (although still not implemented), be able to automatically parallelize large transformation jobs, eliminating some of the need for separate thread handling at the application program level.

 ---